nishilpoudel/eia-pipeline/README.md

-This is a project in progress to help me learn about how to create ingestion pipelines.
+This is a project in progress to help me learn about how to create data ingestion pipelines.